apache/geode-site/README.md

     ```

   and point your browser at `http://localhost:3000` to view the result.

+  You may need to suppress rat checking: add `-x rat` to the end of the `.gradlew` command.

 3. To make further changes, stop the build (Ctrl-C), edit files, recompile, and view again.